Skip to contents

 • RSElog: Residual Standard Error of the log model (NULL if other model)

-If the parameter model is null, the function return a graph with all the methods for comparison, the function also returns a data.frame with:
+If the parameter model is null, the function return a plot with all the methods for comparison, the function also returns a data.frame with:

-• method: The method that had been used to construct the graph
+• method: The method that had been used to construct the plot

 • RSE: Residual Standard Error of the model